-- No development will harm the historic interest or the important landscape value of the site. - Development will not detrimentally affect protected trees or areas of biodiversity importance. - 8.3.6 Caversham Park is a historic estate in Caversham totalling 38 ha, the origins of which date back to at least Norman times, with the estate featuring in the Domesday Book.
-It was formerly the home of the Earl of Pembroke and later the Earls of Warwick116.
+- No development will negatively affect the significance of heritage assets and their setting; - Development will not detract from the character or appearance of the important landscape; and - Development will not negatively affect significant trees or areas of biodiversity importance. - 8.3.7 Caversham Park is a historic estate in Caversham totalling 38 ha, the origins of which date back to at least Norman times, with the estate featuring in the Domesday Book.
+It was formerly the home of the Earl of Pembroke and later the Earls of Warwick119.
 The site is a registered historic park.
 A succession of manor houses have stood within the site, but the current listed Caversham Park House dates from the Victorian era.
 The house and its grounds have been used by the BBC as its Monitoring Station, together with the base for BBC Radio Berkshire.
-Given its location at the top of a hill, it is highly prominent from a number of locations in Reading, in particular the entrance along the A329(M). - 8.3.7 In July 2016, the BBC announced its decision to vacate the site117.
+Given its location at the top of a hill, it is highly prominent from a number of locations in Reading, in particular the entrance along the A329(M). - 8.3.8 In July 2016, the BBC announced its decision to vacate the site120.
 This leaves a very large area comprised mainly of open green space, to which there has been no public access up to now.
-There is clearly an opportunity to secure a beneficial use of an important listed building, and also to secure access to a large area of much needed open space of significant historic interest for the local population. - 8.3.8 Caversham Park is a Registered Historic Park and Garden118.
-The Historic England website119 states that:
+There is clearly an opportunity to secure a beneficial use of an important listed building, and also to secure access to a large area of much needed open space of significant historic interest for the local population. - 8.3.9 Caversham Park is a Registered Historic Park and Garden121.
+The Historic England website122 states that: